taddison/tjaddison.com/_posts/2017-04-22-Checking-SQL-Agent-job-ownership-with-pester.md

 title: Checking SQL Agent job ownership with Pester
 ---

-Ensuring your jobs are all owned by SA helps to ensure they'll not fail when a non-SA account that owns them is disabled, or the authority (e.g. domain controller, network) is not functioning correctly.
+Ensuring your jobs are all owned by SA is a best practice I've used to help minimise the chance of an SA job not running correctly due to the owners login being disabled, or there being an issue with authentication.

 There are plenty of ways of going about this, though the most flexible I've found so far is making it an automated infrastructure test with Pester.
-If you're not familiar with Pester I encourage you to check out [Pester Github site](https://github.com/pester/Pester), and then for more SQL specific details check out the great category of posts by [SQL DBA With a Beard](https://sqldbawithabeard.com/tag/pester/).
+If you're not familiar with Pester I encourage you to check out the [Pester Github site](https://github.com/pester/Pester), and then for more SQL specific details browse the Pester category of posts by [SQL DBA With a Beard](https://sqldbawithabeard.com/tag/pester/).
 <!--more-->

 Once Pester is configured, the simplest way to execute a test is to run the following.

 ```powershell